sandwichdoge/VibesAndFolders/README.md

 For safety, it can only move or rename a file/folder, never delete.
 It will never create a new file, only folders.

-All decisions are entirely based on filenames, it does not read the file content.
+By default, all decisions are entirely based on filenames, it does not read the file content.
+However, you can enable **Deep Analysis** mode to leverage multimodal AI to analyze text and image files for smarter organization.

 <img width="1030" height="901" alt="image" src="https://github.com/user-attachments/assets/206efee7-5dcf-4184-8778-3ed904a3abdd" />